ltw-webdev-6/team-allocation/README.md

 ---
-summary: 'Everybody will be allocated into groups of three and leads for each primary segment will be determined.'
+summary: "Everybody will be allocated into groups of three and leads for each primary segment will be determined."
-time: '10 minutes'
+time: "10 minutes"
-deliverables: '1 team roster'
+deliverables: "1 team roster"
 ---

 # Team allocation